jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-5/chapter-2c.md

 The orators of the earlier and ruder ages of Rome could not probably have expressed themselves with so much emotion, consistent with the manners of the times.
 I suppose that it would have been regarded as a violation of nature and propriety in the Scipios, Leliuses, and the elder Cato, to have exposed so much tenderness to the public view.
 Those ancient warriors could express themselves with order, gravity, and good judgment.

-But they are said to have been strangers to the sublime and passionate eloquence first introduced into Rome, a few years before Cicero's birth, by the two Gracchi=
+But they are said to have been strangers to the sublime and passionate eloquence first introduced into Rome, a few years before Cicero's birth, by the 2 Gracchi:
 - Crassus, and
 - Sulpitius.